Holistic Counseling, Energy Therapy, Feng Shui and ONDAMED

-In 1998, Malou founded the Menla Holistic Health Center in Avon and Hartford, Connecticut, a wellness healthcare facility affiliated with St. Francis Hospital and Medical Center in Hartford.
-She is also the co-director and co-founder of Hartford Karma Thegsum Choling Meditation and Study Center, an affiliate of Karma Triyana Dharmachakra Monastery and Retreat Center, and a board chairman of Tara Shedrup Dharma Center.
+Malou is the founder and executive director of the Menla Holistic Health Center in Hartford, Connecticut.
+She is also the co-director and co-founder of Hartford Karma Thegsum Choling Meditation and Study Center, an affiliate of Karma Triyana Dharmachakra Monastery and Retreat Center, and founder and spiritual director of the non-profit Tara Shedrup Dharma Center.
 Both centers support people in pursuing the teachings of Tibetan Buddhism and Buddhist meditation.
-Finally, she is a board member of the Connecticut Center for Interreligious Understanding.
-See testimonials here.
+Through Tara Shedrup, Malou is also founder and executive director of the Hartford Mindfulness Center, a secular community organization dedicated to enriching the lives of people through mindfulness teachings and the healing arts.
+Finally, Malou serves on the board of the Connecticut Center for Interreligious Understanding.

 Dance InstructorJessica Morgan began her dance career at the age of three through the Connecticut College Children’s Dance Program where she was trained by instructor Lana Burton until her preteens.
 Upon moving to Florida she resumed her studies at the Cocoa Village Dance Studio and was personally instructed through her teens by it’s founder, Russian ballerina Marta Phillips.
 Shortly after high school Jesa was in a near fatal car accident where she broke her back and hip and was told she would not be able to dance any longer.
 However, instructor Jane Taylor of the Jane Taylor Dance Academy had faith and took her under her tutelage.
 It was through these dance classes that she recovered her abilities and range of movement.
 She went on to attend Eastern Florida State College where she studied Performing Arts with a focus on Dance.
 She inspired her teachers to create the first ever Dance Scholarship at Eastern Florida State College and was the first recipient of the award.
 After college Jesa moved to Chicago, IL where she started teaching dance in several studios and within a few short years opened her own.
 Jesa was also invited to teach Musical Theater in the Deerfield, IL Elementary school system and had the pleasure of instructing for three years.
 Through her years of study and experience she has created a unique combination dance style to tap into our own healing strength and love.